Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Miami (FL) Insights & Trends

-- UConn is 9-1 against the spread and 9-1 overall in its last 10 contests.
+- UConn is 9-1 against the spread and 9-1 overall over its past 10 games.

-- The Huskies have gone over the total in four of their last 10 outings.
+- The Huskies have gone over the total in four of their past 10 contests.

-- Miami (FL) has a 6-3 record against the spread while finishing 8-2 overall over its last 10 contests.
+- Miami (FL) is 6-3 against the spread and 8-2 overall over its past 10 contests.

-- The Hurricanes have gone over the total in six of their last 10 outings.
+- The Hurricanes have hit the over in six of their past 10 contests.

 - When UConn puts up more than 71.9 points, it is 13-6 against the spread and 18-4 overall.